samgoodman90/auto-index-tts2/README.md

-This is a Extension to work with the webui.py of the index-tts2 TTS Server.
+This is a Silly Tavern Extension to work with the webui.py of the index-tts2 TTS Server.
 It is a bit bare bones right now, but it works for me now.
+Also this is my first Extension, so i might have done a few things in an unusual way.

 ## Requirements